 We have had our home on the market for more than a month now.
-We used to spend most days at the Y or at friend’s houses, but with flu season in full effect we have been avoiding kid-specific spots.
+We used to spend most days at the YMCA or at friend’s houses, but with flu season in full effect we have been avoiding kid-specific spots.

 Last week we had a showing scheduled for Monday morning.
 Thankfully I had advance notice so I was able to plan.
 But BabyCoolJ had developed a cough and I didn’t want to take any chances so I was desperate to find a decent, indoor place to go where he and others would be kept separate.

 So I took my plea to the area mommy’s FB group and the best suggestion was IKEA.
 We don’t live far from one, so I thought…why not?

 Best idea ever.
 Here’s why spending a few hours at IKEA with a toddler is the best non-kid past time ever:

 They can run around and it’s like playing house, with tons of rooms and fun things to look at!
 Closets, drawers and bathrooms to zoom in and out of, kids toys sprinkled into the displays and lots of couches to sit on.